nvmcr/DataScience_HandBook/Probability/README.md

 </details>

 ## Note
-Ability to think probabilistically is important to data scientists.
-But only few basic concepts are enough for interviews and these concepts will go in depth in the statistics.
-So the meat of the concepts are in statistics.
+The ability to think probabilistically is important to data scientists.
+But only a few basic concepts are enough for interviews and these concepts will go in depth in the statistics.
+So the meat of the concepts is in statistics chapter.
 ## Basics
 ## Counting
 Just basics of permuatations and combinations.
 If order matters go for $^nP_k$ else $^nC_k$.